Standard Deductions for Tax Year 2025

 2025 Tax Year Standard Tax Deduction Amounts

-The 2025 standard deduction table below is organized by filing status (single, married, head of household, surviving spouse) and whether you were older or younger than age 65 - born on/after or before Jan.
-2, 1961, and whether a taxpayer is legally blind or not.
+The 2025 standard deduction table below is organized by filing status (single, married, head of household, surviving spouse), whether you were older or younger than age 65 - born on/after or before Jan.
+2, 1961, and whether you are legally blind or not.

 The IRS and state standard deduction amounts generally increase each tax year.
-Form your eFile account you can be sure that the correct standard deduction is applied to your tax return.
+When you use eFile.com, you can be sure that the correct standard deduction is applied to your tax return.

 Single